The Best Dog Food for Yorkies: Top 5 Picks for 2017

 If you like, you can take his regular portion and split it in half to feed him twice a day.
 Otherwise, single feedings are best for this breed.
 The main reason to feed your dog twice a day is to prevent bile build up.

 Thus, if you notice your dog acting hungry, give him food.
-So, for best results, start with twice daily feedings and then see how they go Dietary Needs.
+So, for best results, start with feedings two times a day and then adjust based upon individual dog’s dietary needs.

 Thus, I would recommend buying small bags of different brands to find the one that works best.